C4A Operations Manager

 Summary of Job:

-• Bachelor’s degree in social services or a related field, or a combination of college education and relevant work experience.
+• Bachelor’s degree in data science / analytics or a related field, or a combination of college education and relevant work experience.

 • 2-4 years of professional experience in a related field.